 Dyscalculia:Multisensory instruction is helpful in math, too.
 Teachers often use hands-on tools like blocks and drawings.
 These tools help kids to “see” math concepts.
 Adding 2 + 2 is more concrete when you combine four blocks in front of you.
 You may hear teachers refer to these tools as manipulatives.

 Most kids don’t learn simply by being told what to do.
 Teachers use a strategy called “I Do, We Do, You Do” to model a skill.
 The teacher will show how to do something (“I do”), such as how to do a math problem.
-Next, she will invite kids to do a problem with her (“we do”).
+Next, the teacher will invite kids to do a problem with the teacher (“we do”).
 Then, kids will try a math problem on their own (“you do”).